Skip to content

 Serving dozens of fine-tuned large language models used to mean provisioning one GPU per model.
 LoRAX (LoRA eXchange) flips that math on its head: keep a single base model in memory and hot-swap lightweight LoRA adapters per request.

-This guide shows you how LoRAX achieves near-constant cost per token regardless of how many fine-tunes you're serving, when it makes sense to use it, how to deploy it on Kubernetes with Helm, and how to call it through REST, Python, and OpenAI-compatible APIs.
+This guide shows you how LoRAX achieves near-constant cost per token regardless of how many fine-tunes you're serving.
+We'll cover:

 Context Engineering in the Agentic‑AI Era — and How to Cook It